 Now add half the quantity of the chickpea flour and mix again.

-You will see that the moisture from the coriander leaves, salt etc has made the dough moist without adding any water.
+You will notice that the moisture from the coriander leaves, salt etc has made the dough moist without adding any water.

 At this stage, add the remaining quantity of chickpea flour or besan and mix everything well.